Predictive Costing

 Does Predictive Costing replace the estimator?

-No, it is a tool for quick estimates and validation.
-For final contract formation, a detailed calculation by an expert remains necessary.
+No. Predictive Costing supports early decision-making and validation.
+For contracting, a detailed estimate by an expert remains necessary.

 Verify this term directly